Code health

 How it connects to the other layers

-- Git feeds the organizational biomarkers (ownership, churn, co-change scatter, knowledge loss).
+- Git feeds the organizational markers (ownership, churn, co-change scatter, knowledge loss).

 - Graph feeds centrality (a

-brain_methodmust be central, not just long) andhidden_coupling. - Decisions surface as
+brain_methodmust be central, not just long),hidden_coupling, and the call-graph reachability behind the performance N+1 detector. - Decisions surface as

 ungoverned_hotspotandstale_governancehealth findings.

-That's why a repowise health score means more than a complexity linter's: it knows not just that a file is complex, but that it's complex, central, churned by many hands, and untested.
+That's why a repowise health score carries more signal than a complexity linter's.
+A linter sees that a file is complex.
+The health score sees that the file is complex, central, churned by many hands, and untested, and weighs all four together.

 Architectural decisions